“No Tax on Tips” Might Just Be a Gamechanger for the Restaurant Industry

 That’s part of the reason why both candidates support “no tax on tips.”

-A man is holding up his phone against a POS machine as a female server takes payment for his family's meal.
+A man is holding up his phone against a POS machine as a female server takes payment for his meal.

 Who Supports No Tax on Tips?